The dictionary of the Sneakers enthusiast

 ANATOMY OF THE SNEAKER

-Insole, n. : Inner sole of the sneaker.
+Insole, n.Insole of the sneaker.

-Midsole, n. : The midsole between the upper and the outsole.
+Midsole, n.Midsole: A midsole that sits between the upper and the outsole.

-Eyelet, n.: Small hole through which the laces pass.
+Eyelet, n.Small hole through which laces are passed.

-Side, n. : The outside of the shoe where the brand's logo is most often found.
+Side, n.Side: The outer side of the shoe where the brand logo is most often found.

-Toebox, n. : Toe of the shoe which comprises most often small holes for more ventilation.
-Some brands even try transparency.
+Toebox, n.Toebox: The toe of the shoe that most often has small holes for ventilation.
+Some brands even try to make it transparent.

-Tongue, n. : A tongue that protects the upper part of the foot.
+Tongue, n.Tongue: A tongue that protects the upper part of the foot.

-Upper, n.: The upper side of the shoe covering the foot.
+Upper, n.The upper side of the shoe covering the foot.

-DS (DeadStock): Expression indicating that a pair of sneakers is new (never worn).
+DS (DeadStock), expr.Expression indicating that a pair of sneakers is new (never worn).

-Fake, expr.: Expression used to denounce a counterfeit product.
+Fake, expr.Expression used to denounce a counterfeit product.

-Legit, adj. : Means the authenticity of a pair.
+Legit, adj.
+Means the authenticity of a pair.
 Can be used by sellers to justify the legitimacy of the pair.

-L/C (Legit Check), expr. : Reliability check.
-Expression to ask members of a group if a pair offered for sale is authentic.
+L/C (Legit Check), expr.Reliability check.
+Expression to ask the members of a group if a pair offered for sale is authentic.

-OG: Refers to the original colorway of a pair.
+OG, expr.: Designates the original colorway of a pair.